Husky110/StableCompanion/README.md

 # StableCompanion (SC)

 ## IMPORTANT: This project is still "work in progress"!
-Do not use it for now, as there will be unannounced changes in everything!
-Much of the stuff in this readme-file is for future versions!

 ## About
 StableCompanion is a side-software meant to accompany an already installed instance of A1111s-WebUI.